 Refrigerants allow the movement of heat energy using a refrigeration cycle which allows the refrigerant to change states from liquid to gas and vice versa.
 By compressing or decompressing (allowing it to expand) a refrigerant can become hot or cold.
 This basic principle is how air conditioners, heat pumps, dehumidifiers, and refrigerators/freezers work.
 They don't create "cold", instead, they move heat.

-I advise my clients that Freon® based equipment will still work after January 2020, however if there is an issue with how the equipment functions (such as it no longer properly cools your home) and the technician determines that the unit needs a recharge (more Freon®), the cost associated with adding Freon® may easily be 1/3 or even half the price of a new A/C or heat pump system.
+I advise my clients that Freon® based equipment will still work after January 2020, however if there is an issue with how the equipment functions (such as it no longer properly cooling your home) and the technician determines that the unit needs a recharge (more Freon®), the cost associated with adding Freon® may easily be 1/3 or even half the price of a new A/C or heat pump system.
 Of course, newer A/C and heat pump systems are much more efficient than older systems due to technology improvements.
 Even with a perfectly functional Freon® based A/C or heat pump system, starting to budget now for replacement of older Freon® units with new Puron® equipment is wise.

 You can read my article about ways of lowering your home's cooling costs (Energy Saving Cooling Tips).